Tommibjo/Spring-example/README.md

-## Having 1st touch to Spring framework
+##Having 1st touch to Spring framework
-Small spring project showcase.
+Ex-employer had position open which required Spring framework knowledge..
+"What's spring framework?" were the thoughts in my head.
+Also my first  touch to Maven (Great stuff).

  * Created with Eclipse Java EE IDE Oxygen.3a
- * Simple Apache Maven (4.0.0)  Spring framework project.
+ * Apache Maven (4.0.0)
- * With following dependencies:
- * Spring-core 5.0.6
- * Spring-beans 5.0.6
- * Spring-context 5.0.6
+ * Spring framework

+ ##Usage

+ There is no usage.
+Though this project was usefull for me:
+ I am learning ABC:s of Spring framework.

  Displaying the usage of:
  * ApplicationContext (Beanfactory container)
   -> TextInterface.java
  * How to set properties of bean in Spring Bean Configuration XML file via <property>